Teal-and-Sarah-Build-Websites/tas-baseline-grav/README.md

 Only edit within the user folder

+## Editing the Baseline
+First update all site variables in config/site.yaml

+Several page types are included.
+Delete or duplicate to suit the new project.

+## Creating a new repo for the project
-When you are ready to create a new repo for your new site, delete the user/.git, initialize a new repo from inside user and follow basic instructions to push to a new repo.
+When you are ready to create a new repo for your new site, delete the user/.git.

+Initialize a new repo from inside the user folder with `git init` and follow basic instructions to push to a new repo.